kcaj21/livegab/README.md

 Try it out here: http://livegab-v0.1.s3-website-eu-west-1.amazonaws.com/

+If you have nobody to talk to, you can open the app in multiple browser tabs and sign in with different user names.

-Or if you'd rather, clone the repo, open your terminal/cmd, cd into the 'react' folder and enter:
+If you'd rather clone the repo, open it in your terminal/cmd, cd into the 'react' folder and enter:

 npm i

 npm start

 Tech stack: React, Tailwind CSS, Java, Spring, SockJS, StompJS